truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 5. Enter the storage settings for each of the four datasets created for the Nextcloud app.

-   Do not select **Pre v2 Storage Structure**.
-This slows down the installation and is not necessary.
+   Do not select **Pre v2 Storage Structure** if you are deploying Nextcloud for the first time as this slows down the installation and is not necessary.
+   If you are upgrading where your Nextcloud deployment in SCALE was a 1.x.x release, select this option.

    a.
 Select **Enable Host Path for Nextcloud Data Volume**, then browse to and select the **nextcloud/data** dataset to populate the **Host Path for Nextcloud Data Volume** field.